reside-ic/reside-ic.github.io/content/projects/r-packages.md

 title = "R packages"
 +++

 The most commonly used language in the department is R, and so we have written many R packages to support research.
+These

 ## `cinterpolate` - interpolation from C, for R